-Leaders holding a Bushwalking- Level 3 qualification may conduct unrestricted activities on foot or snowshoes (but not on skis) provided that they are aware of and have planned for the issues to do with walking in an Uncontrolled environment.
+Leaders holding a Bushwalking - Activity Specialist, Extremely Difficult, Tracked & Untracked Environments qualification.
+May conduct unrestricted activities on foot or snowshoes (but not on skis).
+They have provided a full risk assessment and that they are aware of and have planned for the issues to do with walking in an Extremely Difficult Tracked and Untracked environment.